-The Plastic Tide Turners Challenge (PTTC) is a United Nations Environment Programme Clean Seas initiative that educates young people around the world about plastic pollution, giving them the tools to change their personal behaviour, inspire their communities, and create a better future for people and planet.
-It was created as part of the wider Youth & United Nations Global Alliance (YUNGA) UN Challenge badge series of the of which we are key part.
+The Plastic Tide Turners Challenge (PTTC) is a United Nations Environment Programme (UNEP) led-initiative that educates young people around the world about plastic pollution, giving them the tools to change their personal behaviour, inspire their communities, and create a better future for people and planet.
+It was created as part of the wider Youth & United Nations Global Alliance (YUNGA) UN Challenge Badge Series of which we are key part.

 Through the Challenge, young people can develop their leadership skills and make an impact on issues that matter, from cutting back on the use of single-use plastic to recycling more effectively.
 This initiative also puts young people at the centre of tackling plastic pollution, encouraging them to realise that they can make a huge difference in the world.

 Pictured on the right: Girl Guides from the Uganda Girl Guide Association with baskets they have woven from waste single-use plastic.

 As one of three PTTC delivery partners alongside JA Worldwide and the Scouts, we have been working with 11 of our Member Organisations, across 10 countries (Nigeria, Uganda, India, Pakistan, Malaysia, Zimbabwe, Gambia, Madagascar, Côte d'Ivoire, Ghana, and Kenya) to support them to deliver the three levels of the Plastic Tide Turners Challenge: entry level, leader level and champion level, plus an additional hero level that's focused on advocacy and called 'Wave Makers’ .

 The Wave Makers level involved two weeks of intensive advocacy training with each participant training four of their peers to join them - part of our peer to peer training model.